afs/afs.github.io/substitute.md

 </p>
 <p class="indent">
 F(v) = v if v in PV<br/>
-F(v) = v1 where v is a variable mentioned in the project expression,
+F(v) = v1 where v is a variable mentioned in the project expression
-       but not in PV, and v1 is a fresh variable<br/>
+       and v1 is a fresh variable<br/>
 F(v) = v otherwise.
 </p>
 Define the <dfn>Projection Expression Variable Remapping</dfn> <tt>PrjMap(P,PV)</tt> to